testerMike84/problem-set-4_4/problems/README.md

 maya.school;              // 'Uncommon Schools'
 ```

-4. Create a `BankAccount` class.
+4. Create a `BankAccount` class using ES6 Class syntax.
 An instance should take in two arguemnts (first and last name) and be initialized with three properties:
 * `firstName`
 * `lastName`
 * `_balance` number which is initialized to 0.
 This is a private property.